slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 - Kustomize
 - kubectl

-All the required components are pre-configured in the dev-image.
+All the required components are pre-configured in the *tfx-dev* image.
+The following instructions assume that you utilize the *tfx-dev* image.
+If you prefer to use another client - for example Cloud Shell - make sure that you have installed the latest versions of **Google Cloud SDK**, **Kustomize**, and **kubectl**.

 ## Enabling Cloud Services
 The following GCP Cloud APIs need to be enabled in the project hosting an environment: